faitinchan/faitinchan/README.md

 # Ho Tin (Timothy) Chan
-Motivated by a strong passion for applying the knowledge and analytical skills gained through my education in physics and engineering, I have contributed to a range of industries, including biotechnology, HVAC (heating, ventilation, and air conditioning), and education.
-In addition to my role as a high school mathematics and physics teacher, I am developing a [YouTube channel](https://www.youtube.com/@mathspupil) dedicated to providing rigorous solutions and proofs for pure mathematics problems, while also actively enhancing my expertise in software development.
+Fueled by a strong passion for mathematics, physics, and computer science, I actively create educational content on my YouTube channel Maths Pupil, focusing on solutions and rigorous proofs of advanced pure mathematics problems.
+I also maintain an evolving portfolio on GitHub, where I showcase programming projects that highlight my problem-solving abilities, coding proficiency, and commitment to continuous learning.
+My goal is to apply analytical thinking and technical skills to solve meaningful problems in both academic and real-world settings.
 ## Current Focus
 - Harvard CS50's Introduction to Computer Science
 - Backend Developer (roadmap.sh)